Sublight Engines 1

 1 — Rocket engines

-Rocket engines are a bit of an oddity in that their reaction mass and their propellant are the same: the fuel they use is also the mass they exhaust in order to gain forward momentum.
+Rocket engines are a bit of an oddity in that their reaction mass and their propellant are the same: the fuel they use is also the mass they exhaust to gain forward momentum.
 They're a tried and proven technology dating back to the pre-Low Age space era.
-They come in many shapes and forms but all share the same fundamental flaw: their specific impulse is incredibly poor, meaning that rocket starships tend to carry most of their mass in fuel (often up to 90%).
-However, rocket engines have high thrust and do not emit harmful radiation which makes them a very good choice for surface-to-orbit vehicles.
+They come in many shapes and forms, but all share the same fundamental flaw: their specific impulse is incredibly poor, meaning that rocket starships tend to carry most of their mass in fuel (often up to 90%).
+However, rocket engines have high thrust and do not emit harmful radiation, which makes them an excellent choice for surface-to-orbit vehicles.
 Most modern rocket engines use fuels deriving from oxygen and hydrogen compounds to streamline off-world refuelling by having rocket fuel being extracted from water ice.

-Simple rocket engines can be manufactured by virtually any community and rocket fuel isn't hard to come by either.
-On heavily populated planets such as the Earth or Elora, "garage rockets" are not hard to find.
+Simple rocket engines can be manufactured by virtually any community, and rocket fuel isn't challenging to come by either.
+On heavily populated planets such as the Earth or Elora, “garage rockets” are not difficult to find.

 2 — Microwave Electrothermal engines

-MET or Waterjets as they are known and loved belong to the broader family of ion engines which have very low thrust but very high specific impulse and are used for station-keeping, slow orbital manoeuvers or intra-system journeys where time isn't a factor.
+MET or Waterjets, as they are known and loved, belong to the broader family of ion engines which have very low thrust but very high specific impulse and are used for station-keeping, slow orbital manoeuvres or intra-system journeys where time isn't a factor.
 MET use microwaves emitters to ignite plasma which serves as propellant.
 They are compact, they can be clustered together and practically run on water, which makes them ubiquitous on mining equipment and small utility vessels.
 They cannot, however, be used in an atmosphere or perform pre-translation burns.
 Waterjets are often powered by onboard batteries or solar panels.

-MET drives are almost as simple to manufacture as rocket engines and arguably simpler to build in zero-g environments.
-MET operators are often referred to as "water-navigators" or "waternavs".
+MET drives are almost as simple to manufacture as rocket engines, and arguably simpler to build in zero-g environments.
+MET operators are typically referred to as “water-navigators” or “waternavs”.

 3 — Variable Impulse Ion Thrusters

-The ubiquity of MET means that regular ion engines that use noble gases as propellants are very seldom used, except for a specific type of ion thrusters known as Variable Impulse Ion Thrusters or VIIT which themselves derive from pre-Low Age archeotech.
-A VIIT unit has the unique property of being able to "change gears" so to speak, using either a low-thrust, high impulse mode or a moderate thrust, moderate high impulse mode.
+The ubiquity of MET means that regular ion engines that use noble gases as propellants are very seldom used.
+The exception is a specific type of ion thruster known as Variable Impulse Ion Thruster or VIIT.
+A VIIT unit can “change gears” so to speak, using either a low-thrust, high impulse mode or a moderate thrust, moderate high impulse mode.
 This makes such engines ideal for orbital tugs in low-tech systems as well as automated probes, but they lack the simplicity of a MET drive.
 Though they can use solar panels and batteries, VIIT units are sometimes powered by a compact nuclear reactor.

 Building and maintaining a VIIT is slightly more complex than for a MET or a rocket engine but well within the capacities of most space-based polities.
 On a small ship, a VIIT operator might the second most important person after the navigator.